The Bella Twins

-The Bella Twins were a professional wrestling tag team consisting of identical twin sisters Brie Bella and Nikki Bella.
-They are best known for their tenure in WWE, where they are former WWE Divas Champions.
+The Bella Twins are a professional wrestling tag team consisting of identical twin sisters Brie Bella and Nikki Bella.
+They are signed to WWE where they perform on the Smackdown brand.
+During their first run with the company, they are former WWE Divas Champions.
 Brie is the first twin to win the championship, while Nikki won it twice with her second reign of 301 days being the longest reign for the now defunct championship.

 The Bella Twins signed with WWE in 2007 and were assigned to the developmental territory, Florida Championship Wrestling (FCW).
 Brie was called up to the main roster in 2008.
 In early appearances, she surreptitiously switched places with her sister to win her matches.
 After some weeks, Nikki was revealed as her twin.
 During the next few years, they worked together as a tag team, as well as individually.
 Each sister won the WWE Divas Championship once before they were released in 2012.
 They made their return in 2013 and were featured in the reality show Total Divas before getting their own spin-off, Total Bellas.
 They were inducted into the WWE Hall of Fame in 2021 as a team.
 The twins would only make occasional appearances in WWE in their last few years, but acted as ambassadors for the company until their contracts expired in 2023.
 Following this, they retired the "Bella" name and reintroduced themselves as The Garcia Twins as "Garcia" was their maiden name.
-However, the Bella name was revived with Nikki's return to WWE in 2025.
+However, the Bella name was revived with Nikki's return to WWE in 2025 followed by Brie in 2026.